maksimryndin/distributed-book/src/established-systems/erlang.md

 * communication is asynchronous so no node has to wait any acknowledgement that its message was received by another one;
 * message passing is location transparent (the code to send message to local Erlang process is the same as for sending to a process on another node in the cluster -- at a cost of more RAM and time to `memcpy` as every message is deeply copied);
 * maintaining global mutable data (namespace of lightweight processes in case of Erlang) and full connectivity severely limits scalability.
+* fail-fast - correctness is more important than availability (of course, depends on the startup time).
+Erlang philosophy denies defensive programming (when you try to recover from all errors).
+So assertions in the production code are beneficial - they declare negative flow and don't allow the distributed system (which is designed to be fault tolerant) to behave incorrectly[^tigerbeetle].

 [^klarna]: For example, Swedish fintech Klarna uses Erlang as it's core platform handling 2 million transactions per day - look at their [job descriptions](https://jobs.lever.co/klarna?team=Engineering).